wesleysj/whatsapp-n8n-server/README.md

 API_TOKEN=<token> npm start
 ```

-Include this token in requests using the `Authorization` header or `api_key` query parameter.
+Requests without this token, or with an invalid token, receive an `HTTP 401` response.
+Include the token using the `Authorization` header or `api_key` query parameter.

 Optionally define `WEBHOOK_URL` to automatically forward incoming messages to this URL: